tel: +48 888 99 98 98

 • Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-• Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment and various technologically advanced devices.
+• Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
-It's also worth noting that miniscule components of these magnets can be problematic in medical diagnosis in case of swallowing.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
+Additionally, small elements of these magnets can complicate diagnosis when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.